-where the state $\left|\Phi_{a, \bar{B}}\right\rangle$ denotes the maximally entangled Bell pair between the $a$th qudit in the register $R$ and that ensure qudit in $\bar{B}$.
+where the state $\left|\Phi_{a, \bar{B}}\right\rangle$ denotes the maximally entangled Bell pair between the $a$th qudit in the register $R$ and that erased qudit in $\bar{B}$.
 As expected, this is a slight generalization of the form given in \cite{kong2022near} with $k=1$ using a single Bell pair.
 By choosing $\zeta = \frac{I}{d_{\bar{B}}}$ we bound the second term in \eqref{eq: choi-error-triangle} by several matrix inequalities:

 As expected, the inevitable leakage of information is due to the residual Bell pair coupled between the register $R$ and $\bar{B}$.
-For erasure error beyond one qudit the entanglement between register $R$ and $\bar{B}$ is likely to take a more complicated form and it would be interesting to investigate the optimality of SU$(d)$-covariant codes under the erasure of multiple qudits in future study.
-Here, as a result, we show that with pure state encoding $\Psi^{\bar{A}}$, the SU$(d)$-covariant codes which encode $k$ logical qudits are asymptotically optimal covariant codes saturating the scaling limits given by the approximate Eastin-Knill theorems \cite{preskill2021approxeastinknill,Woods2020continuousgroupsof,Kubica21,Yang22,Zhou2021newperspectives,liu2021quantum}.
+For erasure beyond one qudit, the entanglement between register $R$ and $\bar{B}$ is likely to take a more complicated form and it would be interesting to investigate the optimality of SU$(d)$-covariant codes under multiple qudits erasure in future study.
+For now, we show that with pure state encoding $\Psi^{\bar{A}}$, the SU$(d)$-covariant codes which encode $k$ logical qudits against one qudit erasure are asymptotically optimal covariant codes saturating the scaling limits given by the approximate Eastin--Knill theorems \cite{faist20,Woods2020continuousgroupsof,Kubica21,Yang22,Zhou2021newperspectives}.
 We note that this upper-bound is tight and it might indicate that for a non-constant coding rate $k = O(f(n))$, the asymptotic optimality might lose.
 Indeed, if $k = O(f(n))$ for a non-constant $f(n)$, we have that

 for some constant $\alpha$.
 Hence, as shown in Figure \ref{fig:covariant codes}, the SU$(d)$ random covariant codes fail to be close to the fundamental limit if the coding rate is non-constant.
-This stands a sharp contrast to that of random codes without symmetry where the error is suppressed exponentially with $n_{\bar{A}} - n_{A} = n - 2k$.
+This stands a sharp contrast to random codes without symmetry, where the error is suppressed exponentially with $n_{\bar{A}} - n_{A} = n - 2k$.

-\section{Overparametrization Regime with Geometric Quantum Machine Learning}
+\subsection{Overparametrization Regime with Geometric Quantum Machine Learning}